 Joint tenancy can have the benefit of serving as an asset protection tool against the risk of what has come to be known as “predatory marriage.”
 That may occur in a scenario where an elderly widowed parent (usually male) with diminished capacity is taken advantage of by a caregiver.
 The elderly parent may become emotionally dependent on the caregiver.
 He may be lured into a marriage with the much younger caregiver.
 The law states that quite minimal mental capacity is sufficient for a legal marriage.
 That means that even a person who would not have the legal capacity to make a new will can get legally married, as was found in the Ontario case of Banton v.
 Banton.

 Typically, an elderly widowed parent will make a will to leave his property to his children.
 That does not provide any protection under current Ontario law, as marriage completely revokes an existing will.
 Therefore, the person who marries the caregiver will likely die intestate.
 Under the law of intestacy, the legal spouse will automatically inherit a substantial portion of the estate.
 Putting the elderly parent’s property in joint tenancy with his children can help guard against this if the will is revoked through marriage.
 The Ontario government is considering changes to the law to help prevent the risk of predatory marriages, but that may be a long time in coming.

-This article was written by Peter S. Spiro, of counsel to Rogerson Law Group.
+This article was written by Peter S. Spiro who has now retired from Rogerson Law Group.
 It is provided for general informational purposes and may not be applicable to your individual case.